 If the person who was injured is partially at fault, that degree of fault will reduce the amount of compensation that can be recovered.
-Iowa lawyers can help Des Moines accident victims prove the other party’s liability to pursue fair compensation.
+Iowa lawyers can help Iowa accident victims prove the other party’s liability to pursue fair compensation.

 How is degree of accident fault impacted by negligence laws?